joeraven0/SchenkerUnifaun_Label_trim/README.md

         combined_20231031_194547.pdf
 ```
 ![alt text](a4trim.jpg)

+## Features

+Files in same folder as SchenkerUnifaun.py will be placed under folder crop_input and cropped pdf-files under crop_output.
+Set combine flag to 1 in code to combine output file, 0 to save to separate files.

+Only files beginning with prt ending with .pdf will be handled by the script.

 ## Setup
-1. Change filepath where trp*.pdf files are located
+1. Change filepath where prt*.pdf files are located
 2. Change bat filepath to where SchenkerUnifaun.py is located (optional if you want to run from bat-file)